 Not on campus?
 You can still access Miner's Resources

-The easiest way to access library resources from offsite is to connect through the Library website.
+Access library resources offsite through the Library website.
 The library's website provides seamless access to electronic resources through the Proxy Server.
-When you click a link to a database, article, e-book or e-journal you will be prompted to log in to the proxy server with your URMC AD username and password, or NetID.
+When you click a link to a database, article, e-book or e-journal you will be prompted to log in with your URMC AD username and password.
 After logging in, you will be directed automatically to the desired resource.

 Proxy Server: Remotely access online resources via our Proxy Server.
-If you try to connect to a database, e-book, or other online resource and you are connecting from off campus the proxy server will automatically ask for your URMC-SH AD Username and Password, or NetID.
+If you try to connect to a database, e-book, or other online resource and you are connecting from off campus the proxy server will automatically ask for your URMC AD Username and Password.

 - Advantage: No additional software needs to be installed on your computer.